oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 }
 ```

-This code is adding the user's role to a custom claim (prefixed with `https://www.jhipster.tech/roles`).
+This code is adding the user's roles to a custom claim (prefixed with `https://www.jhipster.tech/roles`).
 This claim is mapped to Spring Security authorities in `SecurityUtils.java`.

 ```java
 public static List<GrantedAuthority> extractAuthorityFromClaims(Map<String, Object> claims) {